ska-telescope/ska-pst-lmc/README.md

 No matter what enviroment that you use, you will need to make sure that Poetry is in stalled and that you have the the Poetry shell running.

 Install Poetry based on [Poetry Docs](https://python-poetry.org/docs/).
-This should install Poetry for the local user.
+Ensure that you're using at least 1.2.0, as the `pyproject.toml` and `poetry.lock` files have been migrated to the Poetry 1.2.

 After having Poetry installed, run the following command to be able to install the project.
 This will create a virtual env for you before starting.